lix-project/lix/doc/manual/src/installation/installing-source.md

-# Installing Nix from Source
+# Installing Lix from Source

-If no binary package is available or if you want to hack on Nix, you can build Nix from its Git repository.
+If no binary package is available or if you want to hack on Lix, you can build Lix from its Git repository.